tastefulblatant/tastefulblatant/README.md

 # Hi there 👋 blatant here!
-14 year old Python Programmer, dream - get into SSPŠ in Prague and become a Penetration Tester, Czech Republic.
+👦14 year old Python Programmer
+🛏️Dream - get into SSPŠ in Prague and become a Penetration Tester, Czech Republic.

 # 💻 Skills